 By case by case review, billed hourly

-New Brain Frontier is currently undergoing credentialing with private health insurance providers, and will be updated on this page in list format at a later date.
+New Brain Frontier is currently undergoing credentialing with private health insurance providers, and will be updated on the above list as we are accredited.

-We currently do not take Medicare or Medicaid at this time, and do not expect to in the foreseeable future.
-However you can still self-pay, review pricing below.
+We currently do not take Medicaid at this time, and do not expect to in the foreseeable future.
+However you can still self-pay.

 Contrary to belief, there is only about a ~50% collection rate on insurance claims.
 Often insurance can deny the claim, or make it difficult to collect.
 I suspect this is one reason that insurance costs have gone up; medical professionals have to raise prices to have to offset these lack of collections.
 We shift this risk of collection to the patient and their insurance provider.